 - The series unexpectedly describes Centauri genitalia quite explicitly and as being mostly (if not entirely, barring near-perverse levels of creativity) incompatible with comparable human anatomy.
 Although looking like they should be just simple Rubber-Forehead Aliens (they look like sharp-toothed humans with strange hairdos), genetically they have nothing in common with us.
 To the point they have 6 tentacles on the male and 6 vaginas on the female's backs.
 Their equivalent of kissing is penetration with just 1.
 Oh and the tentacles are prehensile and Londo gets caught using one to cheat at poker...

 - G'Kar (before his spiritual transformation) ( and after: remember the removable eye on the wedding night) is seen as being also a bit of pervert, being into Human women as well as at least one Centauri female.
 His species, although looking reptilian, are marsupials, including keeping their young in a pouch.
-As Na'Toth said in her first appearance, "Far be it from me to ask how anything gets in your bed..."
+As Na'Toth said in her first appearance, "It is not my place to speculate on how anything finds its way into your bed..."

 - He also propositions to Lyta, but only in order to re-introduce the telepathic gene into the Narn gene pool, implying that not only is it possible for a human and a Narn to have sex, but that viable offspring may result from it.

 - A throwaway line about "what are these cramps I'm getting" when Delenn becomes a half-human hybrid implies that her species, at least, has a rather different reproductive system than humans.
 On the other hand, that could just mean that her species' females don't menstruate... which is true of most mammals here on Earth.